 3. The Immortal One – Chiranjeevi

-Parshuram is considered as one of the Astha Chiranjeevi (Eight Immortals) who has lived from one Satyayuga to another, i.e are alive on our earth and they will remain alive through Kali Yuga and wait for next Satya Yuga.
+Parshuram is considered one of the Astha Chiranjeevi (Eight Immortals) who has lived from one Satyayuga to another.
+They will remain alive through Kali Yuga and wait for the next Satya Yuga.
 Lord Parshuram appears in Mahabharata and Ramayana stories, events from two different Yugas, Mahabharata in Dwapara and Ramayana in Tetra Yuga.
 He will reappear in Kali Yuga to instruct Lord Kalki in Astra and Sastra Vidya.

-He was trained by Lord Shiva himself and was initiated with Rudramsha (Element of Lord Shiva himself) according to Vishnu Purana.
+According to Vishnu Purana, he was trained by Lord Shiva himself and was initiated with Rudramsha (Element of Lord Shiva himself).
 Only Shiva himself can kill those who received Rudramsha.
-That is why he is immortal and according to Kalki Purana, he will reappear in Kali Yuga to instruct Lord Kalki in Astra and Sastra Vidya.
+That is why he is immortal, and according to Kalki Purana, he will reappear in Kali Yuga to instruct Lord Kalki in Astra and Sastra Vidya.

 4. Parshuram Killed Kartavirya Arjuna, One with 1000 hands